yuchenlin/rebiber/README.md

-# Reiber: A tool for normalizing your bibtex file with official format
+# Reiber: A tool for normalizing bibtex with official info.

 Normalizing the bibtex entries to the official ACL Anthology format.